South African English: Demographics

 The South African National Census of 2011 found a total of 4,892,623 speakers of English as a first language, making up 9.6% of the national population.
 The provinces with significant English-speaking populations were the Western Cape (20.2% of the provincial population), Gauteng (13.3%) and KwaZulu-Natal (13.2%).

-English was spoken across all ethnic groups in South Africa.
-The breakdown of English-speakers according to the conventional racial classifications used by Statistics South Africa is described in the following table.
+English was found to be spoken across all of South Africa's ethnic groups.
+A breakdown of English speakers according to the conventional racial classifications used by Statistics South Africa is described in the following table:

 Examples of South African accents

-The following examples of South African accents were obtained from George Mason University:
+The examples of South African accents in the list below were obtained from George Mason University: